October 1st, 2020

 12. The prize will be presented by the chairman of the Division Medicinal Chemistry & Chemical Biology during its scientific spring session.
 The awards ceremony shall be appropriately promoted by the Division.

-13. Cases not provided for by these Rules and Regulations will be decided by the Division Medicinal Chemistry & Chemical Biology of the KNCV.
+13. Cases not provided for by these Rules and Regulations will be decided by the KNCV Division Medicinal Chemistry & Chemical Biology.